Helicopter Tour · Bergen

 Is prior experience needed to board?

-How long is the actual flight time within the 8-hour day?
+How long is the actual flight time?

 Can I take photos and video during the flight?